Learning about our dogs digestive needs :

 For raw feeders that do give vegetables to their dogs, such as

-(asparagus, broccoli, celery, lettuce, kale, squash, carrots, green beans) they are high in oxalic acid and should be fed sparingly as it may interfere with calcium absorption.
+(asparagus, broccoli, celery, lettuce, kale, squash, carrots, green beans) should be aware that they are high in oxalic acid and should be fed sparingly as it may interfere with calcium absorption.
 Too many of these cruciferous vegetables can also alter thyroid function (Schultze, 1998).